fooplugins/foogallery-client-side/src/templates/image-viewer/README.md

 ### CSS

-This template supports the following CSS options by applying the specified CSS class to the `foogallery-container` element.
+This template supports the following CSS options by applying the specified CSS class to the `foogallery` element.

 | Class Name  | Description                                                  |
 |-------------|--------------------------------------------------------------|